iutools/iutools/doc/test-plan.md

 - Search again for 'inuksuk' to make sure the WordEntry window is shown
 - Search for a query that returns some hits but is not itself a word, ex: 'iglum'
   - Make sure that some hits are displayed, but that the Word Entry window is NOT SHOWN

 ## Spell Checker

-Spell check SYLLABIC -- Happy Path
+Spell check LATIN -- Happy Path
-- Enter some text in SYLLABIC, some of which are badly spelled, others not.
+- Enter some text in LATIN, some of which are badly spelled, others not.
 - Hit _Spell Check_ button
 - Words from input text should be displayed one at a time, with misspelled words underlined.
+- Click on an underlined word and make sure that:
-- Make sure that the corrected text, as well as all the suggested spellings are  displayed in SYLLABIC
+    - The corrected text, as well as all the suggested spellings are  displayed in LATIN
-- Make sure that all the words that are mis-spelled are labeled as such and that:
     - The FIRST suggestion is the original misspelled word
     - The list shows the correct spelling in the list, ideally in SECOND place
+- Test different ways of APPLYING a suggestion
-- Click on a mis-spelled word and CHOOSE an alternate spelling
+    - Click on a mis-spelled word, CHOOSE an alternate spelling and hit Apply
-  - Make sure that the chosen spelling is now displayed
+      - Make sure that the chosen spelling is now displayed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, CHOOSE an alternate spelling, MODIFY IT and hit Apply
+      - Make sure that the modified spelling is now displayed, and that the dialog box disappeared.
-- Click on a mis-spelled word and TYPE an alternate spelling
+    - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Apply
-  - Make sure that the typed spelling is now displayed
+      - Make sure that the typed spelling is now displayed, and that the dialog box disappeared.
+- Test different ways of CANCELING a suggestion
+    - Click on a mis-spelled word, CHOOSE an alternate spelling and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, CHOOSE an alternate spelling, MODIFY IT and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.

-Spell check LATIN -- Happy Path
+Spell check SYLLABIC -- Happy Path
 - Enter some text in LATIN, some of which are badly spelled, others not.
 - Hit _Spell Check_ button
 - Words from input text should be displayed one at a time, with misspelled words underlined.
+- Click on an underlined word and make sure that:
-- Make sure that the corrected text, as well as all the suggested spellings are  displayed in LATIN
+    - The corrected text, as well as all the suggested spellings are  displayed in LATIN
-- Make sure that all the words that are mis-spelled are labeled as such and that:
     - The FIRST suggestion is the original misspelled word
     - The list shows the correct spelling in the list, ideally in SECOND place
+- Test different ways of APPLYING a suggestion
-- Click on a mis-spelled word and CHOOSE an alternate spelling
+    - Click on a mis-spelled word, CHOOSE an alternate spelling and hit Apply
-  - Make sure that the chosen spelling is now displayed
+      - Make sure that the chosen spelling is now displayed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, CHOOSE an alternate spelling, MODIFY IT and hit Apply
+      - Make sure that the modified spelling is now displayed, and that the dialog box disappeared.
-- Click on a mis-spelled word and TYPE an alternate spelling
+    - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Apply
-  - Make sure that the typed spelling is now displayed
+      - Make sure that the typed spelling is now displayed, and that the dialog box disappeared.
+- Test different ways of CANCELING a suggestion
+    - Click on a mis-spelled word, CHOOSE an alternate spelling and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, CHOOSE an alternate spelling, MODIFY IT and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.
+    - Click on a mis-spelled word, TYPE an alternate spelling from scratch and hit Cancel
+      - Make sure that the displayed spelling has not changed, and that the dialog box disappeared.

+- Choose correction for different words
+    - Spell check text: 'nunavvvut iglu inuksssuk'
+    - Click on 'nunavvvut' and Apply the correct spelling
+    - Click on 'inuksssuk' and make sure that:
+        - The suggestions displayed are for that words AND ONLY THAT WORD (in particular, no suggestions for 'nunavvvut')
+        - Apply the correct spelling
+        - Make sure that
+            - The correct spelling for 'inuksuk' is now displayed instead of 'inuksssuk'
+            - The spelling for nunavut stayed the same.

+- Multiple occurences of same mistake
+    - Spell check the following text: 'nunavvvut nunavvvut'
+    - Click on first word and apply the correct spelling
+    - Check that the spelling of the first word was changed, but not for the second one.

 Concurency testing and Interruption
 - When you hit _Spell Check_